AI

 And if you need a hand with technical optimization or your site's SEO, feel free to contact me!

-With 18+ years of experience, I support founders and teams in building high-performance digital projects.
-Whether you need to structure your product, boost your local SEO, or launch an esports project, let's discuss your needs.
+With 18+ years bridging product, design, and engineering, I help founders and teams conceive, build, and ship digital products.
+Whether you need to structure your product, build an MVP, boost your local SEO, or launch an esports project, let's discuss.